velvia/links/data_eng.md

 * [Vaex](https://github.com/vaexio/vaex) - "out of core" Pandas for big data, using memory mapping, zero-copy, volume visualization
 * [Modin](https://github.com/modin-project/modin) - wrapper for Pandas to transparently wrap Ray/Dask and other more scalable backends to speed things up
 * [PySpark vs Dask vs Vaex etc](https://towardsdatascience.com/beyond-pandas-spark-dask-vaex-and-other-big-data-technologies-battling-head-to-head-a453a1f8cc13) - interesting comparison of diff frameworks for big data analysis via Pandas API.
+* [polars](https://github.com/pola-rs/polars) - super fast and high level DataFrame implementation for both Rust and Python, much faster and higher level than using Arrow itself

 Kedro is a good framework for standardizing processing pipelines.